virtual-kubelet/systemk/README.md

 with config files etc. It may turn of that k3s + vks is a better way of handling even *2* machines.

 Note that getting to the stage where this all runs, is secured and everything has the correct TLS certs (that are also rotated) is an open question.
+See https://github.com/miekg/vks/issues/39 for some ideas there.

 ## Current Status

 Multiple containers in a pod can be run and they can see each others storage.
 Creating, deleing, inspecting Pods all work.
-None of the higher level abstractions (replicaset, deployment) have been tried though.
+Higher level abstractions (replicaset, deployment) work too.

 EmptyDir/ConfigMaps and Secrets are implemented, these are all backed my tmpfs, and `bind`-mounted into the "container".

-Getting logs also works, but the UI for it could be better - needs some extra setup.
+Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not being generated.

+Has been tested on

+* ubuntu 20.04 and 18.04
+* arch (maybe?)

 ## Building